amirreza1751/imdb_link_analysis/README.md

 * Apache Spark, Python, and the Libraries such as NumPy and Pandas are used to do the task.

 ## Dataset Description
 * IMDb is a famous name in the movie Industry.
 On its website, it is possible to retrieve a wide range of information about movies.
 In this analysis, we use the IMDb dataset, which has been realized based on IMDb’s non-commercial licensing.
 The Dataset has been published on the Kaggle website.
 The dataset is in the category of large datasets.

 ## The Considered Algorithms
-* Three diffenet PageRank Algorithms are used to rank movies,the results of the three algorithms are compared.
+* Three different PageRank Algorithms are used to rank movies, the results of the three algorithms are compared.
 The dataset updates weekly, and the code downloads the Dataset.
-The links to the IPython notebook of the code are located on the repository.
-The paper in the repository explains the details fo the task.
+The links to the IPython notebook of the code are located in the repository.
+The paper in the repository explains the details of the task.